 Maybe you are single.
 Or, maybe you are married without children.
 Or, maybe you are being blessed with children.
 No matter!
 You are an important member of the family of God.
 Whether in the parish or in your home, the “domestic church,” we learn of love, kindness, gratitude, rules, forgiveness and mercy.
 That is why community is so important!
 All of us are called to live holy, virtuous lives.
 We need each other, trusted friends and the community to pray for us, invite us to live holy, virtuous lives and practice the faith.
 Godparents, sponsors, the extended family, your parish family and the staff of OLOL are available to assist.
 Call upon any of us.
 Serving each other, and others, is the mission given to all by Christ.

 - Participate in the life of the church.

 - For “Young Adults” (aged 18-39) the Diocese publishes “Growing in Faith Together,” a weekly newsletter offering of fun, faith forming activities and meet ups.
 Click on the link, or view it on our Facebook page.

-- Pray together.
-Consider making a prayer corner with a Bible, candle and other items (statuary, palms, prayer cards) that bring you to a holy moment.
+- Pray individually and with others.
+Consider making a prayer corner with a Bible, candle and other items (statuary, palms, prayer cards) that brings you to a holy moment.

 - Sing/listen to songs and hymns (Use this link to learn more.)
 Here are some radio stations that are enriching: